 Tips for Handling the Four-Month Sleep Regression

 While there is an element of simply “riding it out” involved in helping your little one sleep during this stage, there are a few strategies you can use to promote better sleep at night.

 The way your little one settles off to sleep is essential to their ability to sleep well.
 If you are involved in any way in getting your baby off to sleep (even replacing the dummy or pacifier in between sleep cycles), then this involvement can be exacerbated at the four-month mark.

 A number of studies also suggest that creating healthy sleep habits that include your little one self-settling will allow children to achieve healthy sleep-wake patterns throughout their ongoing sleep journey.

 At four months your baby should really only be awake for periods of around 1.5 hours in length.
-This may vary from child to child, however, regular opportunities to sleep are still essential for successful settles and great sleep.
+This may vary from child to child, however, regular opportunities to sleep are still essential for successful settling and great sleep.

 3. To Swaddle or Not to Swaddle?

 Around the four-month mark, your little one will be ready to start transitioning out of a swaddle.
 I recommend the Zipadee-Zip swaddle for those who are finding that their little one is no longer comfortable in a swaddle.
 This is a perfect transition for babes above three months of age that will take them from a swaddle to a full range of movement, whilst still providing a cozy enclosed feel.